Ring the Bull is a traditional hook and ring game played in sports bars, ski lodges and quaint watering holes all over the world.

-If you happen to play Ringing the Bull at Ye Olde Trip to Jerusalem, the oldest inn in England (1189 AD), you just might be experiencing the true origins of this game.
+If you happen to play Ring the Bull at Ye Olde Trip to Jerusalem, the oldest inn in England (1189 AD), you just might be experiencing the true origins of this game.

-How to Play Ringing the Bull: Hook and Ring Variations
+How to Play Ring the Bull: Hook and Ring Variations

 Ringing the Bull (also known as Ring Toss or Hook and Ring) is a simple game in concept, but it definitely takes some skill and requires careful concentration.
 The hallmark of any great bar game.

 In most set ups, the metal ring is attached to a rope, hanging from a ceiling by a rafter or other means.
 The object of the game is then to swing the ring and try to land it on the hook.
 Pretty straightforward, right?

 In the original game, going way back, you would aim the ring at the horn of a wall-mounted bull’s head.

 Nowadays, however, it’s usually just a hook screwed into the image of a bull.
 Or the nose of a fake bull’s head.
 But most of us just use a board.
 So here’s how to set up a simple game of ring toss (note: if you already have a ring toss board, like one of these, follow those instructions.)